Emgula96/DCBC/On going projects/New FE/ReadMe.md

 Our parameters were very loose on whether or not we could use a CSS framework such as: tailwind, bulma, or bootstrap.
 Since I wanted to build my CSS chops I decided to code most of my project in vanilla HTML, CSS, and JS.
 It took a little bit more time, but I liked having complete control over my elements and being able to see what style elements were being added where.

 #### Working with an API:
 DiscIT API was great to work with and it contained all of the data I needed.
 Where I struggled was saving what the user would select to local storage.
 This was the biggest blocker for my project and when I figured out how local storage worked the rest of the project was a breeze.
-I am thankful I decided to use local storage as it was not something we went over during classtime and I am glad I now have the experience working with it and now have that in my developer toolbox for future projects.
+I am thankful I decided to use local storage as it was not something we went over during classtime.
+I now have the experience working with it and can have more confidence now that it is in my developer toolbox for future projects.

 ## Code Snippets